What is Moringa?

 - In Java, gum is given for intestinal complaints.

-- In India, gum is used for dental caries.
+- Used for dental caries.

 - Gum is considered to be diuretic.